Site Conditions Pre–renovation

 The River That Flows Two Ways

 These lyrical images depict marine, natural, and human history.
-The panels illustrate the explorations and encounters of New York’s diverse populations, showing maritime vessels, and moments in the exciting history of the Battery.
+The panels illustrate the explorations and encounters of New York’s diverse populations, showing maritime vessels, and moments in the exciting history of The Battery.
 It arouses curiosity, enchants the eye, and celebrates New York City’s heritage.
+You can learn more about the history of the Hudson and the Native American influence on the The River That Flows Two Ways here.

 - Landscape Architect: Olin Studio